Header image

 Details

 This session will begin with an introduction to antiretroviral (ARV) resistance presented by the current EACS president Professor Miłosz Parczewski.
 Dr Eloise Williams will follow with an update on transmitted resistance and diagnostics, including a discussion on the implications of PrEP.
 Finally, Professor Andrew Carr will describe how to predict a resistance pattern from past ART usage.
+All Q&A at the end of the session.

 Speaker